wragge/srnsw-indexes/README.md

 # SRNSW Index Harvester

-Here you'll code to harvest data from the indexes published online by State Records NSW and save them as CSV files.
+Here you'll find code to harvest data from the indexes published online by State Records NSW and save them as CSV files.

 I've pre-harvested all the current indexes for your convenience.
 You can browse them below, or poke around in the `data` directory.
 You can also download a [zip file](https://github.com/wragge/srnsw-indexes/archive/master.zip) (about 25mb) containing the complete repository